BestDosage

 This isn't my opinion.
 It's thermodynamics.

-What Science Says About Each
+What Does Science Say About Each?

 Cold Water Immersion (Cold Plunge)